syncfusion-content/blazor-docs/blazor/calendar/style-appearance.md

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.

-## Customizing the Calendar
+## Customizing the background color for the Calendar

-Use the following CSS to customize the Calendar.
+Use the following CSS to customize the background color and border for the Calendar.

 ```css
 /* To specify background color and border */